• Home

 Don’t go into self-destruction mode yourself

 You can overcome any challenge that comes your way.
-One thing they tell you at Al-Anon and other groups is to work on your own happiness because there’s no reason you shouldn’t be able to live a happy and fulfilling life.
+One thing they tell you at Al-Anon and other groups is to nurture your own happiness because there’s no reason you shouldn’t be able to live a happy and fulfilling life.

-Update: The alcoholic I referenced died after a long battle with Pancreatic Cancer.
+Update: My alcoholic finally died after a long battle with Pancreatic Cancer.
 I believe his condition was exacerbated by his alcoholism.
 It was a tough challenge for him and me, as his caregiver, to go through, but now I’m free to live life without that burden.

-There were many good things I liked about him even though love went out the window years before.
+There were many good things I loved about him even though romantic love went out the window years before.
+Alcohol has a way of putting the kibosh on that too.
+Impotence is inevitable.
 We traveled, went to fun events, and had good times when he wasn’t drunk.
-But, the bad times outweighed the good and I wish I had been able to break free much sooner.
+But, the bad times outweighed the good and I wish I had been able to break away sooner for my sanity.

 Alcoholics tend to have other addictions as I found out before and after he died.
 Addiction is a disease that must be treated and may be caused by something that happened in the past or is just part of an addict’s DNA.

-I regret what I put my children through when they were living with the two of us.
-Thankfully, both kids turned out well.
-We all make bad decisions but we can’t beat ourselves up about it.
+I regret what I put my children through when they were living with us.
+Thankfully, both turned out fine and became successful.
+We all make mistakes but we can’t beat ourselves up about it.

 I am looking forward to the life I deserve with lessons learned and hope, that if you are in the same situation, you will find happiness too.